Conradh na Gaeilge

+History

 Foundation: "De-Anglicising Ireland"

 Advertisement for the Gaelic League in the Gaelic Journal, June 1894.
 The English text reads "This Association has been founded solely to keep the Irish Language spoken in Ireland.
 If you wish the Irish Language to live on the lips of Irishmen, help this effort according to your ability!"

 Conradh na Gaeilge, the Gaelic League, a successor to Ulick Bourke's earlier Gaelic Union, was formed in 1893, at a time when Irish as a spoken language appeared to be on the verge of extinction.
 Analysis of the 1881 Census showed that at least 45% of those born in Ireland in the first decade of the 19th century had been brought up as Irish speakers.
 Figures from the 1891 census suggested that just 3.5% were being raised speaking the language.
 Ireland had become an overwhelmingly English-speaking country.
 Spoken mainly by peasants and farm labourers in the poorer districts of the west of Ireland, Irish was widely seen, in the words of Matthew Arnold, as "the badge of a beaten race."

 The first aim of the League was to maintain the language in the Gaeltacht, the largely western districts in which spoken Irish survived.
 The late 20th-century Gaeilgeoir activist Aodán Mac Póilin notes, however, that "the main ideological impact of the language movement was not in the Gaeltacht, but among English-speaking nationalists".
 The League developed "both a conservationist and a revivalist role".

 The League's first president, Douglas Hyde (Dúbhghlás de hÍde), the son of a Church of Ireland rector from County Roscommon, helped create an ethos in the early days that attracted a number of unionists into its ranks.
 Remarkably, these included the Rev. Richard Kane, Grand Master of the Belfast Orange Lodge and organiser of the Anti-Home Rule Convention of 1892.
 But from the beginning there was an unresolved conflict between non-political rhetoric and the nationalism implicit in the League's revivalist project.